Are you an IT professional looking to support a state agency? If so, we have an exciting opportunity for you! Read below and apply today!

 MINIMUM QUALIFICATIONS - SPECIAL EXPERIENCE

-technical support work in such areas as:
+technical level duties or as a working supervisor in such areas as: designing,

-technical support function.
+related advanced technical function.

 MINIMUM QUALIFICATIONS - SUBSTITUTIONS ALLOWED

-1. College training in management information systems, computer science or information technology related area may be substituted for the General Experience on the basis of fifteen (15) semester hours equalling six (6) months of experience to a maximum of four (4) years for a Bachelor's degree.
+1. College training in management information systems, computer science or information technology related area may be substituted for the General Experience on the basis of fifteen (15) semester hours equaling six (6) months of experience to a maximum of four (4) years for a Bachelor's degree.

-- Experience with CAD software
+- Experience with IT business operations

-- Experience with Microsoft Office
+- Experience with Microsoft 365 administration